-After you've done all this work, it's time to make it legal by signing the document according to state law.
+After you've done all this work, it's time to make it legal.

 You've made all the tough choices now.
 You've figured out everything you have your life, determine what your loved ones need to survive without you, and the legacy that you want to leave behind for them.
 The last thing you need are the documents with your plan.